Soojin-Lee0819/introduction-to-interactive-media/finalProject/journal.md

 ## November 24

 After finally realizing that our assignment was not the final project, I rushed to finish what I had so far.
 I added many things, such as connecting Arduino to Processing, putting the score on the top left corner, and adding the starting and game over screens.
+A video of my friend playing it can be found [here](https://youtu.be/x8DGZu52Qyw).